Photosynthesis under Light Stress—Methods to Detect Acclimation and Damage to the Photosynthetic Apparatus

 This three-day event will focus on experimental approaches to evaluate plant responses to light stress (excessive PAR or UV), particularly its effect on photosynthesis and the optical properties of leaves.
 Participants will have the opportunity to explore a combination of physiological, biochemical, and biophysical techniques through hands-on laboratory exercises.
 The interpretation and synthesis of experimental results will form an important part of the workshop for the student group.

-The detailed Programme is in the First Circular Ostrava 2025.
+The detailed Programme is in the 2nd Circular UV4Plants training school in Ostrava_2025

 The registration form is given here.